 CMU has an active chapter of the Association for Psychological Science Student Caucus (APSSC).
 As the representative body for the Student Affiliates of the American Psychological Society (APS), the APSSC is committed to the goals of that organization: to advance the discipline of psychology, to preserve the scientific base of psychology, to promote public understanding of psychological science and its applications, to encourage the giving away of psychology in the public interest, and to enhance the quality of education in the science of psychology.
-The faculty advisor is Dr. Jane Ashby.

 Central Multitrack Behavior Analysis Association (CMBAA)

 The Central Multitrack Behavior Analysis Association (CMBAA) at Central Michigan University is a registered student organization created to promote the interests of Behavior Analysis at Central Michigan University.
 The purpose of this organization shall be to create a population of undergraduate and graduate students who actively participate in the study, practice, and dissemination of behavior analysis; both applied and experimental.
 The mission of this organization is to promote the study of Behavior Analysis by providing its members with the opportunity to learn more about the career and research opportunities in the field through social networking, workshops, conferences and guest lecturer events.
 For more information, email CMBAA.